-- A. Refer to ACI 304 Chapters 2.1 and 2.2, and comply with the gradation requirements specified in Section 706, "Aggregates for Portland Cement Products," and the following: - 1.
+- A. Refer to ACI 304R Chapters 2.1 and 2.2, and comply with the gradation requirements specified in Section 706, "Aggregates for Portland Cement Products," and the following: - 1.
 The gradation requirements represent the extreme limits in determining the suitability of material.
-The gradation from any one source shall maintain a uniformity such that variations in the fineness modulus will not exceed 0.2 from the fineness modulus of samples of the material offered for use."
-Base Fineness Modulus." - a.
+The gradation from any one source shall maintain a uniformity such that variations in the fineness modulus will not exceed 0.2 from the "Base Fineness Modulus." - a.
 The "Base Fineness Modulus" shall be the average of the most recent 10 fineness modulus values (or the average of all preceding values if less than 10 have been completed) from any one source. - b.
-Fine aggregate from any one source having a variation in fineness modulus of more than exceeding ±0.2 as prescribed above shallwill be rejected, or at the discretion of the Engineer, may be accepted subject to such approved changes. - c.
-The fineness modulus of fine aggregate shall be determined by adding the cumulative percentages, by weight, of material retained on each of U.S. Standard sieves No. 4, No. 8, No. 16, No. 30, No. 50, and No. 100, and dividing by one hundred (100). - 2.
+Fine aggregate from any one source having a variation in fineness modulus exceeding ±0.2 as prescribed above will be rejected, or at the discretion of the Engineer, may be accepted subject to approved changes. - c.
+The fineness modulus of fine aggregate shall be determined by adding the cumulative percentages, by weight, of material retained on each of U.S. Standard sieves No. 4, No. 8, No. 16, No. 30, No. 50, and No. 100, and dividing by 100. - 2.
 Fine aggregates from different sources of supply shall not be mixed or stored in the same stockpile and shall not be used alternately in the same class of construction or job mix without written permission.
 Such permission will be contingent on amending the job mix and batch masses as necessary to protect the quality of the concrete produced. - 3.
-If the fine aggregate for a job-mixjob mix is to be a composite material from two-2 or more sources, material from respective sources shall be blended by methods which that will maintain the degree of uniformity of gradation required by these specifications. - 4.
-Adequate supplies of aggregate shall be produced and stockpiled sufficiently in advance of construction operations to permit sampling and testing before use. - Coarse aggregates secured from sources which vary widely in gradation shall be placed in separate stockpiles or bins and recombined in approved proportions approved by the Engineer.
-Different sizes of aggregates shall be stored in stockpiles sufficiently removed from each other to prevent intermixingthe materials from becoming intermixed. - 6.
-If the Contractor changes the source of any size of aggregate, opportunitya new mix design shall be given in advance of usesubmitted to permit the Engineer to determine the concrete-making properties as provided in Subsection 501.02.04, "Concrete Making Properties." for approval.
+If the fine aggregate for a job mix is to be a composite material from 2 or more sources, material from respective sources shall be blended by methods that will maintain the degree of uniformity of gradation required by these specifications. - 4.
+Adequate supplies of aggregate shall be produced and stockpiled sufficiently in advance of construction operations to permit sampling and testing before use. - 5.
+Coarse aggregates which vary in gradation shall be placed in separate stockpiles or bins and recombined in approved proportions.
+Different sizes of aggregates shall be stored in stockpiles sufficiently removed from each other to prevent the materials from becoming intermixed. - 6.
+If the Contractor changes the source of any size of aggregate, a new mix design shall be submitted to the Engineer for approval.